4208 Six Forks Road Suite 1400, Raleigh, NC USA 27609

-Jennifer Giordano-Coltart, Ph.D., focuses her practice on patent prosecution, portfolio management, transactional matters, and intellectual property strategy in the life sciences, biotechnology, and medical device fields.
+Jennifer Giordano-Coltart, Ph.D., focuses her practice on patent prosecution, portfolio management, transactional matters, and intellectual property strategy in the life sciences.
 She prosecutes patents for clients in the U.S. and abroad and provides patentability, patent validity, infringement, and freedom-to-operate counseling to facilitate her clients’ business goals.
-In addition, Dr. Giordano-Coltart assists her clients with licensing and acquisitions, including patent analyses and negotiations.
+In addition, Dr. Giordano-Coltart assists her clients with licensing and acquisitions, including due diligence and negotiations.
 She also provides technical assistance on litigation matters and actions before the U.S. Patent and Trademark Office.
-Dr. Giordano-Coltart’s experience with a wide range of clients—investment groups, start-ups, mid-size and growing companies, and large, established industry leaders—informs her ability to tailor intellectual property strategies to the needs of her clients.
+Dr. Giordano-Coltart’s experience with a wide range of clients—investment groups, start-ups, universities, mid-size and growing companies, and established industry leaders—informs her ability to tailor intellectual property strategies to the needs of her clients.

-Dr. Giordano-Coltart has broad research experience and knowledge in the life sciences, including molecular biology, biochemistry, genetics, cell biology, immunology, vaccines, physiology, and cancer biology, in addition to biologics, pharmaceuticals, diagnostics, and various medical devices.
+Dr. Giordano-Coltart has broad research experience and technical expertise in the life sciences, including molecular biology, biochemistry, genetics, cell biology, and immunology, in addition to biologics, pharmaceuticals, diagnostics, tissue and cell products, and agricultural products.
 She conducted her doctoral research at Cornell University Weill Graduate School of Medical Sciences and Memorial Sloan-Kettering Cancer Center, where her research focused on human DNA replication.
 She has also conducted research in the areas of intracellular trafficking, apoptosis, and human genetic diseases.
-During law school, Dr. Giordano-Coltart wrote and edited for the Duke Law & Technology Review, in addition to acting as President of the Intellectual Property & Cyberlaw Society.
-She is a member of the Editorial Board for Current Stem Cell Reports and also regularly publishes on patent law issues of interest to the life science and biotechnology industries, including contributing to Kilpatrick Townsend’s FDA ConneKTion Blog.
+During law school, Dr. Giordano-Coltart wrote and edited for the Duke Law & Technology Review and was President of the Intellectual Property & Cyberlaw Society.
+She is a member of the Editorial Board for Current Stem Cell Reports and also regularly publishes on patent law issues of interest to the life science and biotechnology industries.

 Dr. Giordano-Coltart was recognized as a North Carolina "Rising Star" for Intellectual Property Law by Super Lawyers magazine in 2014-2018.